JoaoAJMatos/VINC/README.md

 > #### Additional commands

-Vinc is also able to run every Windows command on the target's machine
+Vinc is also able to run every Windows command on the target's machine remotly

 ## I want to contribute!